practicalli/spacemacs/evaluating-clojure/inspect.md

 ## Inspecting simple values
-Inpecting a number or character shows the underlying type, the value and properties of that type
+Inspecting a number or character shows the underlying type, the value and properties of that type

 ![Spacemacs - Clojure - Inspect value - java.lang.Long](/images/spacemace-clojure-inspect-java-lang-long.png)

 ## Inspecting Collections
 Inspect a collection shows the underlying type, contents of that collection and index (where applicable).
-Only the elemnents are shown.
+Only the elements are shown.
 The characters of the overall collection itself are not show, only the underlying type of collection (vector, map, lazy sequence, etc.).

 ![Spacemacs - Clojure - Inspect persistent map](/images/spacemace-clojure-inspect-java-lang-persistentvector.png)